-There is a strong connection between the services of public libraries and the health of their patrons, particularly for those who experience mental and physical health challenges.
-People intrinsically trust libraries and have confidence in the integrity of library workers.
+There is a strong connection between the services of public libraries and the health of patrons, particularly for those patrons who experience mental and physical health challenges.
+People instinctively trust libraries and have confidence in the integrity of library workers.
 Many patrons know that they are more than just another face to the staff at the Temiskaming Shores Public Library.
-At our library, as in many small-town libraries, we have our “regulars” who come by to chat and socialize on their daily round of errands and activities.
+At our library, as in many small-town libraries, we have our “regulars,” who come by to chat and socialize on their daily round of errands and activities.

 Engaged citizens and safer communities